 - 5. Make sure your hotel has an excellent spa

 - 6. Select a hotel on one of the 5 main beaches

 - 9. Sunsets are fantastic

 - 10. You can have a fantastic holiday in the rainy season!

-‘Phuket Rainy Season’ and ‘Low Season in Phuket’ are the topic of endless discussion and apparently a very stressful decision factor too, so let’s look at what we know.
+“How does the rainy season look like in Phuket” is the topic of endless discussions and a very stressful decision factor too, so let’s look at what we know.

 1. Phuket has mostly 2 seasons

 Phuket has mostly 2 seasons: the rainy season and the high season and everyone seems to be already aware of that.
 Good.
 The Tourism Authority of Thailand gently tried to rename it ‘The Green Season’ because it sounded less scary, but that didn’t seem to take off: it’s still the rainy season (or low season for some).
 The rainy season usually is to be from May to November and the high season from November to May.
 Unfortunately, it’s not always this simple, but that’s how it mostly is.